nikopoto/lrclibium/README.md

 ---

 ## Features
 - Supports any music player that exposes itself to mpris with metadata
 - Logs errors to `lyrics_errors.log` without interrupting display
-<small>I know there's not many but you can always contribute</small>

 ---